CIAT-DAPA/GapAnalysis/README.md

 **Pre-analysis**
  - `GetDatasets` downloads the protected areas and ecoregions datasets from our data repository
  - `OccurrenceCounts` creates a .csv file with counts of G, H, and those record types with coordinates for all taxa, based on input occurrence data
  - `.Gbuffer` is an internal function that creates a circular buffer of user-defined size (default is 50 km radius) around each G point for each taxon, which represents the geographic areas already considered to be sufficiently collected for ex situ conservation.
 The output of this process is a raster.
-Since this is not an exported function to use it you will need to type `GapAnalysis:::.Gbuffer` in R.
+Since this is not an exported function to use it you will need to type `GapAnalysis:::.Gbuffer` in R. This  is a modified version of the geobuffer_pts.R funcion available at https://github.com/valentinitnelav/geobuffer.

 **Ex-situ Analysis**
  - `SRSex` calculates the Sampling Representativeness Score for _ex situ_ conservation